 Simply explain to the prospect who you are, your role during the buying process, add any detailed information that pertains to the viewer.

 Don’t forget about the next steps!
 Before you end the video tell the viewer to click on your call-to-action button to schedule a time to connect over screen or phone.
-This will help the buying process and keep both the sales rep and prospect happy.
+This will help the buying process, improve sales, and keep both the sales rep and prospect happy.

 A Meeting Reminder Video